Co-author: Michelle Norton

 If worst comes to worst and none of the above work out for you, do it the boring way.
 Make a list of companies and stores that you think could be hiring over the holidays, and contact them each individually.
 If you don’t fancy your chances of landing a job interview via email or phone, then print out a big stack of resumes, go to your nearest major shopping center, and start handing out resumes to whoever will take one.
 It may not be fun, and the potential feeling of rejection isn’t a fun one, but if it gets you a job it’ll have been worth it.

-Searching for a holiday job can be dull and disheartening, but if you make use of all the tips above, your chances of landing a job will increase exponentially.
-Happy job-hunting!
+Searching for a holiday job can be disheartening.
+But, if you make use of all the tips above, your chances of landing a job will increase exponentially.
+Happy job hunting!